 - Greenore Single Grain 8 yr – 93% corn.
 Grainy and thin without a lot of upfront flavor.
 Some heat and sweet on the back.
 Very one dimensional by design, but I’ve had American corn whiskey that blows this one out of the water.

-- Jameson Blended Irish Whiskey - light gold in color, with a fairly light nose, there are notes of vanilla, subtle honey, and a hint of the smell of a pencil eraser.
+- Jameson Blended Irish Whiskey - light gold in color, with a fairly light nose, there are notes of vanilla and subtle honey.
 There’s a slight edge to the nose.
 The entry of Jameson is actually a little more flavorful than you’d expect.
 Although the whiskey has a very light and thin mouthfeel, you get hit with some sweet vanilla right out of the gate and this transitions to a milk chocolate note with a slightly salty undertone.
 Unfortunately, before you really get a chance to lock into the flavor of this whiskey, it dissipates very quickly into a short finish.
 There’s a touch of heat that comes on in the mid-palate that persists through the finish, so the thing you’re most left with is the heat.

 - Jameson 18 Year Blended Irish Whiskey – Sweet vanilla caramel nose with lots of vanilla.
-It’s much oilier and thicker than the 12 year and it’s got some nice woodsy notes.
-There’s some nice heat on the finish and it’s head and shoulders over the regular blend or the 12 year.
+It’s much oilier and thicker than the 12 year with some nice woodsy notes.
+There’s some nice heat on the finish, and it’s head and shoulders over the regular blend or the 12 year.

 - Michael Collins Blended Irish Whiskey – The nose is very soft and slightly muted with a front note that reminds us of cardboard, supported by some light, sweet vanilla and a hint of funk.
 The entry is sweet and very light, filling your mouth with flavor without being overwhelming.
 Michael Collins is less sweet than Jameson but brings along some nice flavor notes including some smoke, a little wood, an undertone of raisin and a hint of white pepper.
 The mid-palate is very short and the finish is extremely quick and fairly cool.
 Michael Collins Blended Irish Whiskey – seems to be an ideal candidate for a mixing whiskey.
 Since it’s double distilled, it’s not quite as silky soft as some of the other Irish whiskeys we’ve tried, which means it should perform better when mixed.
 Although it isn’t as soft, it’s still not overly aggressive and it manages to maintain the easy drinking quality that most come to expect from Irish whiskey.
 Combine all that with the reasonable price and it’s an Irish whiskey we recommend.